2020 Salt Lake City earthquake: Earthquake

 The earthquake's focal mechanism and depth were both consistent with displacement on the Wasatch fault system at depth.

 Significant shaking was felt in downtown Salt Lake City, and the earthquake was reportedly felt as far away as Wyoming and southern Idaho.
 The most distant report of shaking related to the earthquake occurred in Cokeville, Wyoming, over 110 miles away from the epicenter.
-According to USGS, ~27,000 people reported feeling the earthquake.
+According to USGS, at least 26,000 people reported feeling the earthquake.